Nada-Azab/Programming-Advisor/README.md

 >2.
 To book a course in programming centers and related fields, and to determine the most appropriate place and place for him.

 >3.
 To follow courses established by specialists in the field.

+##My Task :Make a page(tutorials page) that shows centers (in the form of cards) in the tabs he does specify.